bbroerman30/ssl-phpredis/README.markdown

   or
 extension=openssl.so

-If you do not want to enable SSL globally, but on a per-connection basis, you can add ssl: or ssl:// to the beginning of the host name.
+Additionally, if you do not want to enable SSL globally, but on a per-connection basis, you can add ssl: or ssl:// to the beginning of the host name.

-Finally, For this plugin to work properly with SSL, it requires an update to PHP.
-The changes are hosted here: https://github.com/bbroerman30/php-src

 # Classes and methods
 -----